zhangchl007/MCW-App-modernization/Hands-on lab/Before the HOL - App modernization.md

     - **Location**: Select the location you used for the hands-on-lab-SUFFIX resource group.
     - **SQL Server Name**: Accept the default value, **contosoinsurance**.

-    > **Note**: The actual name must be globally unique, so a unique string will be generated from your Resource Group and appended to the name during provisioning.
+    > **Note**: The actual name must be globally unique, so a unique string is generated from your Resource Group Id and appended to the name during provisioning.

     - **Admin Username**: Accept the default value, **demouser**.
     - **Admin Password**: Accept the default value, **Password.1!!**.